rdfostrich/article-jws2018-ostrich/content/related-work.md

 Furthermore, TB solutions can require less storage space compared to VM if the change ratio of the dataset is not too large.

 In summary, IC, CB and TB approaches can perform well for certain query types, but they can be slow for others.
-On the other hand, this efficiency typically comes at the cost of large storage overhead, as is the case for IC-based approaches.
+On the other hand, this efficiency typically comes at the cost of a large storage overhead, as is the case for IC-based approaches.